 - Now you should be hit next and be able to complete the installation.

 Be sure to check out my Raspberry Pi PHPMyAdmin tutorial if you would like to learn how to install PHPMyAdmin.
+If you have never heard of PHPMYAdmin, to put it simply it’s a database management tool that makes managing and configuring databases extremely easy.

 You should now have a fully working version of WordPress on your Raspberry Pi.
 Running more than one copy on a Raspberry Pi web server might not work to well due the limited resources available to the Pi.
 However as I mentioned above it makes for a great home web server.